Bocula odontosema Turner, 1909

 (Photo: courtesy of Buck Richardson, Kuranda, Queensland)

-The adult moth of this species has wings that are a pale brown, with sometimes a variable dark crescent-shaped mark at the margin of each forewing.
+The adult moth of this species has wings that are a pale brown, with variable dark markings on the forewing margins.
 The wingspan is about 3.5 cms.

 female